JossWhittle/TuringMachine/README.md

-	Usage: Turing Machine [{-f,--file} path]         Path to a file describing a Turing Machine [{-t,--timeout} duration]  Time in milliseconds to wait after each instruction [{-p,--print} print state] Only print to the screen whilst in the given state [{-z,--zero}]              Fill the tape with 0's rather than blanks [{-q,--quiet}]             Only print the final tape value on HALT [{-h,--help}]              Display this message...
+	Usage: Turing Machine [{-f,--file} path]         Path to a file describing a Turing Machine [{-t,--timeout} duration]  Time in milliseconds to wait after each instruction [{-p,--print} print state] Only print to the screen whilst in the given state [{-d,--pad} tape padding]  Pads the tape with a given number of the tape default [{-z,--zero}]              Fill the tape with 0's rather than blanks [{-q,--quiet}]             Only print the final tape value on HALT [{-h,--help}]              Display this message...